 This Turkish eggplant recipe is a classic and well loved all around Turkey.
 The name Karniyarik translates as "split belly" which I think is because of the fact that the eggplants are split after they're fried and are stuffed with a delicious minced meat mixture and then baked to perfection.

-Eggplant is very popular in Turkey and there are so many Turkish recipes that use eggplant as a main ingredient.
+Eggplant is very popular in Turkey and there are so many Turkish recipes such as smokey eggplant salad that use eggplant as a main ingredient.
 People make this stuffed eggplant recipe at home frequently because it's packed with so much flavor and is a great way to add eggplant to your weekly meal plan.